bstenm/react_state_management_route-planner/README.md

 - The waypoints are managed by [Redux](https://redux.com).
 - The geo json data (used to create the gpx) is managed by React Context.
-- The drag and drop uses local state too.
+- The drag and drop, the google api loader and the leaflet api loader use local state.

 ### Apis